Get mortgage help from the HUD Emergency Homeowners Loan Program.

 The loans will be granted at the local level.
 The program will be administered through a variety of local state and non-profit entities and agencies.
 One of the main benefits of running the program through local agencies is that many of these organizations can provide other forms of assistance to the unemployed or people who have had a reduction in hours.

 For example, many community action agencies and HUD approved counseling agencies also offer free foreclosure counseling, financial assistance for paying other debts and bills, and additional programs that can help the unemployed and those who have had a reduction in income.
 So a number of resources can be put into play in order to help borrowers.

 Apply for the Emergency Homeowner Loan Program

 There are a few different places you can both call for information on the program, as well as to contact to apply.
 The primary one is CredAbility, which has been selected by the Housing and Urban Development to administer assistance.
 This is a national, non-profit credit counseling agency.
 Read more on how to apply for Emergency Homeowners Loan Program.

 While you can ask your mortgage servicer about this new federal government program, the best place to turn to for mortgage help from the program are the non-profits and agencies in your local area.
 Many state governments also provide mortgage programs.
-Learn more on these options.
+Learn more on these state mortgage assistance options.

 HUD also provides other housing programs to low income homeowners.
 Many of them are offered in partnership with non-profits.
 The goal is to issue a loan or some other form of assistance in order to ensure the family has a place to live over the short as well as long term.
 Find resources that offer assistance for housing needs.

-You can click here to find a listing of community action agencies, state agencies, and local-non-profits in your county.
+You can find a listing of community action agencies, state agencies, and local-non-profits in your county.
 These agencies will be the best place to go to for further information about the Emergency Homeowners Loan Program.